Interesting places to see and visit in the South of France + Monaco

 protected from Wind form the East and the ”Mistral” from the

 The unique feature of this hilltop village are the ochre

-deep red to pale yellow and are visible in the hillsides
+red to pale yellow and are visible in the hillsides and rock

-and rock outcrops resulting in a wonderful contrast against
+outcrops resulting in a wonderful contrast against the greens

-the greens of the foliage.
-A well defined walking trail
+of the foliage.
+A well defined walking trail that takes approximately

-was once the home of painters and artists who valued the
+once the home of painters and artists who valued the fact

-fact that it was the most inaccessible village on the coast.
+that it was the most inaccessible village on the coast.
+St

-St Tropez suddenly saw a tourism boom that brought it to
+Tropez suddenly saw a tourism boom that brought it to life

-life after Brigitte Bardot came there in the 1950’s to film
+after Brigitte Bardot came there in the 1950’s to film “And

-“And God created Woman” Many other famous people have lived
+God created Woman” Many other famous people have lived there